 Born in 1860, Kellogg was one of 14 children of a strict Seventh-day Adventist family.
 They observed the Sabbath on Saturday, and abstained entirely from alcohol, tobacco, coffee, tea, and meat.
-Schooling for W. K. (as he liked to be called) ended at age 13, when he was apprenticed to his father’s broom-making business.
+Schooling for W. K. (as he was called throughout his adult career) ended at age 13, when he was apprenticed to his father’s broom-making business.
 It was a childhood filled with work and responsibility.
 “As a boy,” he later recalled, “I never learned to play.”

 W. K. worked for his father until he was 16 years old, at which time he was hired by his older brother, John.
 In 1876, the newly minted Dr. John Kellogg was named superintendent of the Battle Creek Sanitarium in Battle Creek, Michigan.
 He hired W. K., eight years his junior, as a bookkeeper.
 Combining elements of the Seventh-day Adventist diet with insights from late 19th century medicine, the sanitarium was a sort of live-in spa where visitors could eat healthily, exercise regularly, and rest soundly.
 For the next 30 years, it was where the brothers worked side by side.

 Kellogg’s giving was a response to the poverty, strictures, and labor of his own boyhood.